-Angela Flanders 1992 Edp
+Angela Flanders 1992 EDP

 White Flowers

 Angela Flanders White Flowers is an Eau de Parfum launched in 1992.
-White Flowers opens with Jasmine, Orange Blossom, and Tuberose, settles into a heart of Rose and Violet, and dries down to a base of Oakmoss and Galbanum.
+White Flowers opens with Orange Blossom, Jasmine, and Tuberose, settles into a heart of Rose and Violet, and dries down to a base of Oakmoss and Galbanum.
 Angela Flanders's White Flowers carries a Statement verdict, a white floral-led wear.

 This one's a bit of a wallflower, offering a fleeting glimpse of white florals before fading into a whisper.
 It's not a showstopper, and for some, that's just fine.